 The central state law on the topic is the California Telemedicine Act, which defines telehealth in a dizzyingly long sentence.
 It boils down to this: if you’re in one place, the client is in another, and you’re using technology to provide a health care service, you’re engaging in telehealth.
 And if you’re engaging in telehealth, you need to get the client’s specific consent to do telehealth.

 Note: The law uses the term “telemedicine,” while the video session feature within SimplePractice is called “Telehealth”—they mean essentially the same thing.

 The client’s consent for telehealth doesn’t need to be in writing—verbal consent can suffice, but it does need to be documented.
 Since it doesn’t need to be an entirely separate document, it may make sense to put a telehealth informed consent into your regular informed consent document that all clients sign, just in case they may have a phone or video session at some point in the future.

-California telehealth regulations
+What are California telehealth regulations?

 For master’s level mental health providers, the California Board of Behavioral Sciences has additional regulations governing telehealth.

 At the first instance of telehealth services with a client, the therapist must: